Stockton-on-Tees: Demographics

-Culture

-Stockton centre also has a number of restaurants, amusement arcades, a bingo hall, a snooker club, and health and fitness facilities.

 Festivals and fairs

 Stockton Calling is an Easter Sunday music festival which has taken place across several of Stockton's music venues annually since 2010.
 In 2019, it celebrated its 11th year, and was headlined by Sophie and the Giants.

 The Stockton International Riverside Festival (SIRF), one of Europe's largest open air festivals, has taken over the town once a year since 1988.
 Spread over a long weekend, for either four or five days, it attracts over 250,000 visitors, and features a variety of acts such as circus, comedy, music, dance and street theatre.

 The annual riverside firework display happens on the first Sunday closest to 5 November, and is typically attended by up to 100,000 spectators from the wider region.
 The year's events always conclude with the Stockton Sparkles Christmas festival and associated markets.

 Theatres and music venues

 The ARC Theatre & Arts Centre on Dovecot Street was built in 1999, and comprises a multi-purpose arts centre for cinema, theatre, dance, and music.
 It has three floors including four venues: a 260-seat theatre, a 100-seat studio theatre, a point/music area accommodating 550 standing, and a 130-seat cinema.
 It also has exhibition spaces, meeting rooms, a café, and two bars.

 The Georgian Theatre at Green Dragon Yard is Grade II listed, and is the oldest Georgian theatre in the country.
 Originally opened in 1766, it fell into disrepair during the 19th century, but later functioned as a sweet factory and then a community building.
 Between 2007 and 2008, the building was given a full makeover along with the neighbouring Green Dragon Studios, and now serves as an intimate venue for live entertainment with a capacity of 200.

 The Grade-II listed Globe Theatre built in 1936 is at the north western end of the High Street, the theatre reopened in 2021 following extensive restoration.
 It was built on the same site as two previous theatres, and has hosted many famous acts such as Buddy Holly, the Platters, Guy Mitchell, the Rolling Stones, the Animals, Cilla Black, Carl Perkins, Cliff Richard, the Shadows and Chuck Berry.
-The Beatles famously played the Globe on Friday 22 November 1963, the day U.S. President John F. Kennedy was assassinated.
+The Beatles famously played the Globe on Friday, 22 November 1963, the day U.S. President John F. Kennedy was assassinated.